 Forgetting.
 It’s the bane of our lives.
 We forget appointments, where we put our car keys, or worse still we forget the time and are late to pick up the kids from school.

 Perhaps you’ve wondered about doing some form of brain training to regain your mental acuity and boost your memory skills?
 While online programs such as Lumosity and Brain HQ can help increase your speed of processing, what if there was something you could do to improve your remembrance rate that didn’t involve having to spend more time sitting in front of a computer screen?

-To boost your memory, why not sign up to a yoga or meditation class?
+To stop forgetting, why not sign up to a yoga or meditation class?

 Perhaps we shouldn’t be that surprised, as exercise is already known to boost memory and cognition skills.
-However when it comes to knowing which physical activity is the cerebral booster star, nothing is seems compares to yoga.
+However, when it comes to knowing which physical activity is the cerebral booster star, nothing, it seems, compares to yoga.

 Studies examining the cognitive benefits of yoga have already shown that it is associated with an increased sense of health and wellbeing.
 By reducing muscular tension and stress you can enhance resiliency and mental wellbeing.
 This means it can help to lower levels of anxiety and depression by modulating the stress response.

 New studies are now revealing the additional cognitive benefits yoga can provide.

 One such study compared the cognitive benefits of yoga compared to running in a small group of young undergraduate women.

 A single 20-minute session of Hatha yoga showed improved executive function (speed of processing and accuracy in tests of working memory) to a significantly greater extent compared to an equivalent time spent exercising on a treadmill.
 Here the effect was immediate with the mental boost lasting around 40 minutes.
 It’s thought that the difference is partly because regular aerobic exercise contributes improved cognition through a more delayed effect starting several hours after the activity.